 As Google continues to improve its search algorithm, SEO practices must rapidly and consistently evolve to stay competitive.
 But if there’s one aspect to SEO that has seen the greatest change over the shortest period of time, it’s technical SEO.

 Technical SEO is a bit of a rabbit hole, starting with implementing proactive measures to anticipate the foreseeable, to frantically creating reactive strategies to fix the broken.
 Whether preparing for a new site launch or auditing a site’s current health, having a technical SEO checklist in place can help to keep you organized and on track.

 At Captivate, we aren’t strangers to the technical challenges accompanying SEO.
-In fact, 2018 was a year of trial and testing, as we were involved in a number of technical clean-up projects and helped to reverse traffic drops across multiple sites.
-In turn, we are both inspired and equipped to share our ten-step technical SEO checklist for 2019.
+In fact, we are always involved in a number of technical clean-up projects to help reverse traffic drops across multiple sites.
+The advantages of Technical SEO inspired us to share our ten-step technical SEO checklist.